Bill to stop Kansas City landfill clears Missouri House, heads to governor

 “Fill almost killed,” the group said.
 “We’re a signature away.”

-The post Bill to stop Kansas City landfill clears Missouri House, heads to governor appeared first on Missouri Independent.
+The post Bill to stop Kansas City landfill clears Missouri House, heads to governor appeared first on Kansas Reflector.